-Alex has been Head of Financial

-Management Group and the Chief Financial

-Officer of Macquarie Group since 2018.

-Alex joined Macquarie in 1998 and was the

-CEO of Macquarie Group Asia from 2011

-to 2014; he retains the role of Executive

-Chairman of the region today.

-Before being appointed CFO, Alex

-was the Global Head of the Principal

-Transaction Group in Macquarie Capital

-and a member of Macquarie Capital's

-Management Committee.

-Alex has more than 30 years' experience

-in the financial services industry across

-Australia, Asia, Europe and the US.

-In January 2022, Alex became Chairman of

-member of Loreto Kirribilli.
+Alex has been Head of Financial Management Group and the Chief Financial Officer of Macquarie Group since 2018.
+Alex joined Macquarie in 1998 and was the CEO of Macquarie Group Asia from 2011 to 2014; he retains the role of Executive Chairman of the region today.
+Before being appointed CFO, Alex was the Global Head of the Principal Transaction Group in Macquarie Capital and a member of Macquarie Capital's Management Committee.
+Alex has more than 30 years' experience in the financial services industry across Australia, Asia, Europe and the US.
+In January 2022, Alex became Chairman of Macquarie Group Foundation is also a Board member of Loreto Kirribilli.